 Bitch will be performing live throughout the United States in 2018.

-Bitch will be playing live in Chicago at Legions of Metal in May of 2018
+Bitch will be playing live in Chicago at Legions of Metal on May 19, 2018